Visitation Information

 While there is no restriction on the total number of visitors per day, visitors are asked to self-monitor the number of visitors in one room at a time.
 If more than two visitors arrive, they may rotate using the McKim Family Main Entrance waiting area.
 All visitors must exit through the Emergency Department after 8 PM.
 Exceptions must be approved by a patient's care team.

-You can learn more about our guidelines for visitors here.
+You can learn more about our guidelines for visitors here

 Emergency Department

-In treatment areas and the lobby, adult Emergency Department patients are allowed one support person.
-Patients under 18 are allowed up to two parents /guardians.
 To ensure the safety and privacy of all, we may ask support people to wait outside the treatment area and reserve the right to adjust these guidelines as needed.
 Exceptions, including for pediatric patients, must be approved by a patient’s care team.

 Special Care Nursery/NICU